futureversecom/sylo-ethereum-contracts/docs/spec.md

   benefit from the learnings gained in phase two.
 Additionally as the work is artificial for phase two, there is no gain from having this system in place yet.

+### Phase Three

+Along with implementing the missing functionality stated above, phase three will also likely involve a transition of ownership/management of the contracts to a DAO.
+The Sylo Network will be completely autonomous and decentralized at this point.

 ## Appendix